 If you aren’t too picky about which rocks you want to use, you can often find large stones at construction and work sites.
 Many times you’ll be able to get rocks for free at these sites, but make sure to get permission before taking anything!

 Another method is to talk with farmers and road workers who may be glad to pass along some of the rocks they’ve moved.

 If you’re looking for specific rocks or don’t find what you want for free, you can go to a quarry to purchase the exact rock you’re looking for.
 You may also be able to find some at your local landscape and gardening store.

 Creating Your Garden Design Ideas

 A rock garden can be as large, or small, as you want.

 You may be operating under the excuse that you can’t build a rock garden because your lawn is too small.
 But a rock garden doesn’t need to be huge.
 In fact, you can even create a miniature rock garden in a bowl or pot.

 For smaller gardens, the details become extra important.
-You want to make your rock placement look intentional.
-Consider adding more towers and structures to draw the eye toward the rocks in your garden.
+You want to make your placement look intentional.
+Consider adding more towers and structures to draw the eye toward the rock in your garden.